woossi0/suite/docs/usermanual/source/apps/plugincreate/actionoutput.rst

    .. literalinclude:: script/actionoutput_DrawBox.js
       :language: javascript
-      :lines: 26-37
+      :lines: 33-44

 #.
 Add the ``displayPopup`` function, which will create the output in the form of a ``GeoExt.Popup``.
 Place it right before the ``raiseLayer`` function:

    .. literalinclude:: script/actionoutput_DrawBox.js
       :language: javascript
-      :lines: 42-53
+      :lines: 49-60

 #.
 Add the dependency for the ``GeoExt.Popup`` in the top of the file:

    .. literalinclude:: script/actionoutput_DrawBox.js
       :language: javascript
-      :lines: 3
+      :lines: 10

 #.
 Open up the :file:`app.js` and add an ``outputTarget`` for the ``DrawBox`` tool, in between ``id: "drawbox",`` and ``actionTarget: "map.tbar"``:

    .. literalinclude:: script/actionoutput_app.js
       :language: javascript
-      :lines: 79-84
+      :lines: 73-78
-      :emphasize-lines: 82

 #.
 Restart the SDK and reload the application in the browser.
 Test the functionality by drawing boxes.
 After drawing a box there will now be a popup at the feature's location containing the area of the box drawn.
-The units are in meters, as the geometry is using Google Web Mercator projection.
+The units are in square meters, as the geometry is using Google Web Mercator projection.

    .. figure:: img/actionoutput_popup.png